 When he was sent home, he expected to be deployed to the Pacific, but the A bomb saved him.
 He was discharged from the Air Corps in September, 1945.
 He re-turned to Stanford but only stayed there two years.

 His Dad had founded the Workingman’s Store in downtown San Jose in 1924.
 Jerry took it over and ran it from 1950 to 1985.

 After retirement in 1985, Jerry became a writer of articles for Book of Waterfowl Decoys (Thunder Bay Publishers, New York, 1991, $75) and ghost writer and researcher for The Art Magazine and the author of the West Coast Section of the Great Decoy Magazine, Fly Tackle Dealers Magazine, Fly Rod and Reel of the Creel (Blue Heron Publications, Ennis, Montana, 1998, $85.)
 He was also show chairman of the Monterey Decoy Show for three years.
 His father’s interest in hunting and fishing had been shared with Jerry.

-Currently, Jerry is the Immediate Past President of the California Pioneers of Santa Clara County and on its board.
-He is also a current member of the Board of Directors of Madrone Land Company and on the Advisory Committee of the Digital Clubhouse Network, Stories of Service.
+Jerry served as the Immediate Past President of the California Pioneers of Santa Clara County on its board for many years.
+He was also a member of the Board of Directors of Madrone Land Company and on the Advisory Committee of the Digital Clubhouse Network, Stories of Service.

 He was a Past member of the Board of Directors of the San Jose Merchants Association, the San Jose Museum of Art, the National Antique Decoy Collectors (Chicago), the West Coast Decoy Collectors Association, the Pacific Flyway Decoy Carvers and Collectors Association.